-In partnership with the Government of Niger, the National Institute of Statistics, and the World Bank, researchers are evaluating the impact of scholarships on girls’ educational attainment, female empowerment, and economic opportunities.
+In partnership with the Government of Niger, the National Institute of Statistics, and the World Bank, researchers evaluated the impact of a three-year scholarship for girls without a secondary school in their village on their educational attainment, marriage rates, women’s empowerment, and economic opportunities.

-- Mixed group: In 95 villages, a randomly selected half of all eligible girls received a scholarship while the other half did not receive one.
+Mixed group: In 95 villages, a randomly selected half of all eligible girls received a scholarship while the other half did not receive one.

-- Comparison group: In 95 villages, no girls received scholarships.
+Comparison group: In 95 villages, no girls received scholarships.

 Results and policy lessons